rootiest/zippy-klipper_config/guides/GUIDE-macros.md

 Note: Cura requires the `M109 S0` and `M190 S0` lines to prevent the slicer from adding it's own M109/M190 commands automatically.
 This is because Cura doesn't take macros into account and will try to add commands it deems "missing" By setting them each to 0 at the start of the gcode it effectively does absolutely nothing, except to appease Cura and allow your macro to do its job.

-## SuperSlicer/PrusaSlicer Start G-Code
+## SuperSlicer Start G-Code

     M109 S0
     M190 S0
     start_print BED_TEMP={first_layer_bed_temperature} EXTRUDER_TEMP={first_layer_temperature[initial_extruder] + extruder_temperature_offset[initial_extruder]}

+Note: In most cases you could get away with using just `{first_layer_temperature}` for the extruder temp, but the one used above is a better, more inclusive option that will account for edge cases like printers with multiple extruders while also still working perfectly for more traditional builds.

+## PrusaSlicer Start G-Code

+    M109 S0
+    M190 S0
+    start_print EXTRUDER_TEMP={first_layer_temperature[initial_extruder]} BED_TEMP={first_layer_bed_temperature[initial_extruder]}

+Note: PrusaSlicer recently changed their placeholder/variable formatting.
+The above applies to PrusaSlicer 2.5.0.
+For previous versions the SuperSlicer example above should be compatible.
 ## SuperSlicer/PrusaSlicer End G-Code

     end_print

-Note: In most cases you could get away with using just `{first_layer_temperature}` for the extruder temp, but the one used above is a better, more inclusive option that will account for edge cases like printers with multiple extruders while also still working perfectly for more traditional builds.

 ### Update: